gbif/tile-server/frontend/README.md

 A basic map for usage on gbif.org

 ##Tile-server
-When building (either production or default) the destination is `src/main/webapp/map/`.
+When building (either production or default) the destination is `dist`.
 Content of the folder is deleted before build.

 Destination can be configured in `frontend/gulp/config.js`
 ```
-var dest = "../src/main/webapp/map"
+var dest = "./src/main/webapp/map"
 ```

 ##Install